-Manufacturers of swimming pool Ultraviolet (UV) sanitization systems offer similar facts and case studies, but they disagree on which type of system is best for each type of swimming pool.
-Specifically, the marketplace has conflicting information and opinions about low pressure UV versus medium pressure UV.
+Manufacturers of swimming pool Ultraviolet (UV) disinfection systems often disagree on which type of UV system is best for a given swimming pool.
+Specifically, the marketplace has conflicting information and opinions about low pressure UV vs. medium pressure UV.
 So let's discuss both.

-This article is meant to inform, not to opine.
-Our opinion doesn't matter much for this, other than we know that both types of UV can help water chemistry, yet both types of UV are limited when it comes to improving indoor air quality.
+We know that both types of UV can help water chemistry, yet both types of UV are limited when it comes to improving indoor air quality.
 They are both point-of-contact systems without residual sanitizing ability.
-But that being said, every secondary sanitizing system has its drawbacks...the fact is, having anything can help assist chlorine in its many jobs.
+But to be fair, every secondary system has its drawbacks.
+So let's get started by comparing the two types of UV systems.